patrickbwarren/qgis-survex-import/README.md

 This correctly applies the magnetic declination using the [International Geomagnetic Reference Field (IGRF)](https://en.wikipedia.org/wiki/International_Geomagnetic_Reference_Field "wikipedia") model, calculated at the specified location in the input
-CRS, and applied to _all_ the included survey files, in this case taking into account the range of dates which spans some 30 years.
+SRS, and applied to _all_ the included survey files, in this case taking into account the range of dates which spans some 30 years.